Marina Bay Street Circuit

-I don’t imagine anyone going away from the Singapore Grand Prix disappointed, but it does suffer the same problems from a spectator’s point of view as just about any other street circuit in that views of the track are hindered by narrow range of view that buildings create and catch fencing is always disappointing to see when reviewing photos, though it is easily forgotten while watching at the track.
+The Singapore Grand Prix is such a unique event I don’t imagine anyone going away from it disappointed.
+It does suffer the same problems from a spectator’s point of view as just about any other street circuit.
+The many buildings create a narrow field of vision and catch fencing is ubiquitous.
+Wire mesh fences never improved anyone’s Grand Prix photos but happily they are easily forgotten while watching at the track.

 Unusually for a Grand Prix circuit, Singapore street circuit is divided into 4 zones and having a ticket doesn’t necessarily grant you access to the whole circuit.
 Whatever zone a grandstand is in, ticket holders will have access to that zone and all higher numbered zones as well.
 For example, zone 2 ticket holders can access zones 2,3 and 4 but not zone 1.
 Zone 4 tickets allow access to zone 4 only.

 Popular grandstands sell out fast.
 Buy Singapore Grand Prix tickets with one of these recommended official retailers.